UCONN UCONN UCONN!

 - 1/4 tsp baking soda, can be up to 1/2 tsp

 - coconut oil or avocado oil for greasing the pan

-Add dry ingredients; sifted coconut flour, baking soda, and salt.
-Stir until combined.
-Then add 1 – 1.5 cups of frozen blueberries.
+5. Fold in 1 – 1.5 cups of frozen blueberries to the mix.
 I use frozen because they are miniature and fit well into the mini bites.

 Makes about 36 little bites.
 If you want regular sized muffins bake for an extra 10-15 minutes.

 Note: The batter is fairly thick after combining the dry ingredients.
 You can use a mini ice cream scoop or wide spoon to add dollops of the husky batter to your muffin tins.

 - Radish and Cucumber Salad